Multimodal Fish Feeding Intensity Assessment in Aquaculture: Related work

 \section{Related work}

 Vision-based FFIA methods have initially considered single images, and employed traditional techniques, such as background segmentation and target tracking \cite{zhao2017assessing}.
 However, these methods suffered from high computational loads and were prone to environmental factors like water surface fluctuations \cite{zhou2017near}.
-More recent works have considered recognition tasks including fish classification \cite{mathur2020crosspooled}, counting \cite{albuquerque2019automatic}, and tracking \cite{liu2018embedded} by leveraging CNN models.
+More recent works have considered recognition tasks including fish classification \cite{mathur2020crosspooled}, counting \cite{albuquerque2019automatic}, tracking \cite{liu2018embedded, wang2021daniosense} and trawl fishing \cite{gu2024mfgtn} by leveraging CNN or Transformer models.
 For FFIA, models such as MSIF-MobileNetV3 \cite{zhang2023msif} and EfficientNet-B2 \cite{yang2021dual} have been successfully applied.

 However, these image-based methods have limitations in capturing the dynamic and continuous nature of fish feeding behaviour \cite{maaloy2019spatio}.
 To address this, video-based methods that capture both spatial and temporal information have been proposed \cite{ su2020visual}.
 A common approach is to convert the original RGB video into an optical flow image sequence and feed it into a 3D CNN, which has been shown to outperform image-based models \cite{ wang2021automatic, ubina2021evaluating}.
 Despite their effectiveness, video-based methods are computationally demanding and face challenges such as uneven illumination and occlusions.